 Do I get Offers and Promotions once I’ve signed up?
 Yes!

-Although it depends which firms you’ve signed up with.
-888Sport offer existing customers regular offers and boosts including free casino bets and a weekly prize wheel which can be spun for varying rewards.
+Although it depends which betting sites you’ve signed up with, you will generally see many ongoing promotions for existing customers eg. 888Sport offer existing customers regular offers and boosts including free casino bets and a weekly prize wheel which can be spun for varying rewards.
 Many other firms boost prices of popular bets on big events (such as Champions League, Wimbledon and British Grand Prix).